 Here are five tips to understand before traveling abroad:

 On several occasions each year, permanent residents are denied re-entry to the United States.
 When seeking to re-enter the United States after international green card travel, you will need to present a valid, unexpired green card at the port of entry.
 A U.S. Customs and Border Protection (CBP) officer will review your card and any other identity documents you present (e.g. passport, foreign national I.D. card, or U.S. driver’s license).

 Unfortunately, many permanent residents forget or neglect to maintain their permanent resident cards.
 The simplest mistake is forgetting to renew a green card.
 Most green cards must be renewed every 10 years.
-Plan early – it will generally take at least three months (typically more) to obtain a new card.
+Plan early – it will generally take at least 10-12 months to obtain a new card.

 Some green cards do not expire.
 This can contribute to another problem.
 Dated photos or damaged cards can make the CBP officer’s job difficult.
 Remember, re-entry at the U.S. port of entry is at the CBP officer’s discretion.
 If the officer can’t read the card because it is distorted or the photo is so old that you can’t be recognized, there is the possibility of being denied entry.
 It is your responsibility to ensure the card is legible and accurate.

-Although you will most likely be able to reenter the U.S. with an expired green card (if travel was less than one year), you will most likely also be forced to pay a reentry fee on top of the green card renewal fee.
+In the case that you are allowed to re-enter the U.S. with an expired green card (if travel was less than one year), you will most likely also be forced to pay a reentry fee on top of the green card renewal fee.
 This can get very expensive.
 What’s more, it will create a significant delay and potentially other legal problems.
 If your green card needs to be renewed or replaced, use Form I-90, Application to Replace Permanent Resident Card.